ErizDotDev/LearningNotes/dotnet-core-development/csharp/programming-concepts/classes-structs-records/methods.md

 - `ref` keyword is added to the method definition to use this feature.
 - The `ref` keyword was also added after the `return` keyword.
-- Methods returning by reference cannot have the return type `void`
+- Methods returning by reference should not have the return type `void`
 - This approach is commonly used for performance optimizations, and enabling the use of mutable types in code.
 - This approach, also, must be used with extreme caution as it can cause issues relating to side effects of mutability, and concurrency issues (race conditions).
     - In short, you must know what you’re doing if you want to utilize this approach.